espocrm/documentation/administration/entity-manager.md

 * Kanban view - available only if Status Field is specified.
 Enables Kanban view mode.
 * Color - a specific color for a quick recognition.
 * Icon - the picked icon is displayed in the side navbar in Vertical theme.
+* Disable record count - total number won't be displayed on the list view; can decrease loading time when the DB table is big.

 ## Fields